Home Cocktails Ordinary Drink Scotch Sour

 Scotch Sour Variations

-Smoky Scotch Sour This variation uses a peaty single malt Scotch to enhance the smoky flavors, creating a more intense drink.
-Swap: Use 1 1/2 oz of peaty single malt Scotch instead of blended Scotch.
+Smoky Scotch Sour This variation uses a peaty single malt Scotch to amplify the smoky flavors, creating a more intense and robust cocktail.
+Swap: Use a peaty single malt Scotch instead of blended Scotch.

-Honey Scotch Sour This version replaces powdered sugar with honey, adding a floral sweetness that complements the Scotch beautifully.
-Swap: Swap 1/2 tsp powdered sugar for 1 tsp honey.
+Honey Scotch Sour In this variation, honey syrup replaces powdered sugar, adding a floral sweetness that pairs beautifully with the Scotch.
+Swap: Swap powdered sugar for honey syrup.

 Pairs Well With